-- 4.55 The Council consistently meets statutory deadlines for the publication and audit of its annual statement of accounts. - 4.56 A revised Strategic Commissioning and Procurement Strategy adopted in 2020 reflects changes in best practice and ensures that the Council pursues sustainable outcomes, value for money and continuous improvement in its commissioning and procurement of goods, services and work.
-Actions in the Strategy action plan for 2020-21 were measured against performance in the year.
-Progress is reported to the Overview and Scrutiny Committee through twice yearly updates on the strategy and action plan. - 4.57 Emergency spend during the pandemic was centralised to the procurement team to ensure consistency, best value for goods and services and to avoid fraud, which was an issue in other public bodies at the start of the pandemic with suppliers over committing to deliver PPE, which in turn led to high spend sometimes with goods failing to materialise.
+- 4.59 The Council consistently meets statutory deadlines for the publication and audit of its annual statement of accounts. - 4.60 A revised Strategic Commissioning and Procurement Strategy adopted in 2020 reflects changes in best practice and ensures that the Council pursues sustainable outcomes, value for money and continuous improvement in its commissioning and procurement of goods, services and work.
+Actions in the Strategy action plan for 2021-22 were measured against performance in the year.
+Progress is reported to the Overview and Scrutiny Committee through twice yearly updates on the strategy and action plan. - 4.61 Emergency spend during the pandemic was centralised with the procurement team to ensure consistency, best value for goods and services and to avoid fraud, which was an issue in other public bodies at the start of the pandemic with suppliers over committing to deliver PPE, which in turn led to high spend sometimes with goods failing to materialise.
 Having a centralised team ensured checks were carried out and a clear sourcing strategy was put in place that meant our needs were met in a compliant way and value for money was still achieved even in this emergency situation where goods were needed at short notice.
-Procurement centralised a risk register for all contracts at the start of the pandemic and liaised with all framework providers to check business continuity plans were in place.
+Procurement centralised a risk register for all contracts at the start of the pandemic and liaised with all framework providers to check business continuity plans were in place. - 4.62 The LGR Programme presents a range of risks for the Council.
+Risks relating to programme delivery and the delivery of safe and legal services for Day 1 through LGR are captured in risk and issue logs as part of the LGR programme.
+These are reviewed and managed through the Programme's governance arrangements including individual work packages and programme boards.
+The Council has also recognised risks relating to internal capacity to manage both the LGR Programme and ongoing delivery of day-to-day services.
+As detailed at 4.35 business planning for 2022-23 has included a realistic assessment of capacity to deliver by April 2023 to ensure that there was a focus on business as usual activity and priority projects.
+Risks relating to LGR such as staff retention and service resilience are reflected in the Council's Corporate Risk and Issues Log with mitigations monitored against those.
+The Corporate Risk and Issues Log is reviewed as part of a two-weekly internal LGR senior management team meeting.